apollographql/apollo-client/docs/source/api/react-apollo.md

 })(MyComponent);
 ```

 Please note that refetched queries are handled asynchronously, and by default are not necessarily completed before the mutation has completed.
-If you want to make sure refetched queries are completed before the mutation is considered done (or resolved), set [`options.awaitRefetchQueries`](#graphql-mutation-options-awaitRefetchQueries) to `true`.
+If you want to make sure refetched queries are completed before the mutation is considered done (or resolved), set [`options.awaitRefetchQueries`](#optionsawaitrefetchqueries) to `true`.

-<h3 id="graphql-mutation-options-awaitRefetchQueries">`options.awaitRefetchQueries`</h3>
+### `options.awaitRefetchQueries`

-Queries refetched using [`options.refetchQueries`](#graphql-mutation-options-refetchQueries) are handled asynchronously, which means by default they are not necessarily completed before the mutation has completed.
+Queries refetched using [`options.refetchQueries`](#optionsrefetchqueries) are handled asynchronously, which means by default they are not necessarily completed before the mutation has completed.
 Setting `options.awaitRefetchQueries` to `true` will make sure refetched queries are completed before the mutation is considered done (or resolved). `options.awaitRefetchQueries` is `false` by default.

-<h3 id="graphql-mutation-options-updateQueries">`options.updateQueries`</h3>
+### `options.updateQueries`

-**Note: We recommend using [update](#graphql-mutation-options-update) instead of `updateQueries`. `updateQueries` will be removed in the next version of Apollo Client**
+**Note: We recommend using [`options.update`][] instead of `updateQueries`. `updateQueries` will be removed in the next version of Apollo Client**

 This option allows you to update your store based on your mutation’s result.
 By default Apollo Client will update all of the overlapping nodes in your store.
 Anything that shares the same id as returned by the `dataIdFromObject` you defined will be updated with the new fields from your mutation results.
 However, sometimes this alone is not sufficient.
 Sometimes you may want to update your cache in a way that is dependent on the data currently in your cache.
 For these updates you may use an `options.updateQueries` function.